MA Media Producing Degree Progression

 Producing Essentials

 The role of the creative producer in the entertainment industry is integral to bringing a project to fruition.
-This course covers both the creative and physical production time-line and provides students with an understanding of the producer's role through a semester-long team-based pitch project, which culminates in written and verbal pitch presentations.
-Students are encouraged to work on a project that best suits their area of interest: feature film, documentary, episodic/streaming.
-The course focuses on the dynamics of producing, including producer skill sets, tasks and responsibilities necessary to effectively and efficiently develop a project
+This course covers both the creative and physical production timeline and provides students with an understanding of the producer's role through a semester-long team-based pitch project, which culminates in written and verbal pitch presentations.
+Students are encouraged to work on a project that best suits their area of interest.
+The course focuses on the key individuals associated with the dynamics of producing, including producer skill sets, tasks and responsibilities necessary to effectively and efficiently create a film or television project.

 Production Management